The Venus Evening Apparition

 Also on August 25th, Venus passes 2º.8 South of the star Porrima ( Vir or Gamma Virginis, mag. +2.8), named after one of the Roman goddesses of prophecy.
 It is a binary star comprising components of magnitude +3.4 and +3.5, appearing to the naked-eye as a single star of magnitude +2.9.
 The pair orbit each other in a period of 169 years, their separation varying greatly throughout.
 They came closest together around 2006, when they were just 0".4 apart, making them difficult to separate in anything but the largest of telescopes.
 The pair are now widening and are becoming easier to separate in amateur telescopes, being 3".0 apart and aligned North-South in relation to each other.
 Before IAU standardization Porrima was also known as Arich, a name whose origin appears to be shrouded in mystery.

-The paths of Venus and Mercury through the zodiac constellations for the later part of Venus' evening apparition in 2021-22 (click on the thumbnail for the full-size image, 228 KB).
-The earlier part of the planets' apparition is shown in the chart above.
-Positions are plotted for 0 hrs Universal Time (UT) at 5-day intervals.
+The paths of Venus, Mercury and Mars through the zodiac constellations during the earlier part of Venus' evening apparition in 2021-22 (click on the thumbnail for the full-size image, 216 KB).
+The later part of the apparition appears in the star chart above.
+Planet positions are plotted for 0 hrs Universal Time (UT) at 5-day intervals.
 For Venus, apparition data for the dates shown in bright white (at 10-day intervals) are included in the table above.
-A Southern hemisphere version of the chart (South up) is available here (232 KB).
+A Southern hemisphere version of the chart (South up) is available here (220 KB).

 ^ Back to Top of Page